Tel: 1300 307 877

 It is important to note that pesticides and veterinary medicines in Australia go through a rigorous risk assessment process and are registered via the Australian Pesticides and Veterinary Medicines Authority (APVMA) before they can be used.
 All necessary information and controls to reduce risks to workers, the public, industry and the environment are included on the label.

-Currently the occupational safety and health information on pesticide and veterinary medicine labels is risk based – that is, if a particular hazard had been risk assessed as unlikely under recommended methods of use, it may not have been shown on the label.
 The GHS labelling system, now included on labels in relation to hazards, is hazard based – that is, hazard information is included on the label whether the hazard has been addressed under the APVMA’s risk assessment process or not.

 Hazard based labelling systems have been used for other workplace chemicals and included on safety data sheets for pesticides and veterinary medicines for many years.